Out of the mouths of babes ........

 Firstly, it may be a little harder, but it absolutely is possible to shift weight if you're over 50.
 Yes, our metabolisms are slowing down, and the menopause does tend to lead to weight gain, particularly round the middle, but gransnetters are full of success stories.
 Most agree that the solution is simple: 'Eat less and move more.'
 But are some exercises better than others?

 Most would agree that a comprehensive exercise plan will have the best results.
-That is one that includes cardio that gets your heart rate up (running/brisk walking, etc.) as well as resistance training (weights, resistance bands).
+That is, one that includes cardio that gets your heart rate up such as running or brisk walking, as well as resistance training (weights, resistance bands).
 And remember that, as in the case of all new exercise routines, you must check with your GP first, especially if you have any medical issues.

 Many gransnetters aim for 10,000 steps a day.
 Obviously an idle amble isn't going to do as much good as a brisk walk, so to really reap the benefits you should aim to get the blood pumping and a light sweat on.
 The joy of walking is that wherever you live - urban or rural - there will be somewhere nearby to explore.
 Oh, and it's free, so the pros of this exercise really do stack up.